Conditions for entry to the territory of the Czech Republic:

 - foreigners until leaving the territory of the Czech Republic and foreigners with a work permit in the territory of the Czech Republic

 - persons in isolation or quarantine

 Other restrictions apply to shops and malls.
 Shops with a basic assortment (groceries, drugstores, pharmacies, home, newsagents and gardening) are open.
 Also, the operation of gas stations, garages and spare parts stores is uninterrupted.
-In shops, groups of a maximum of 2 people may be observed and must keep a spacing of 2 meters.
-This restriction does not apply to persons under the age of 15 accompanying an adult from a common household.
+In shops, 1 person per 15 m2 operating area, 2 m distance between customers.
+Organisational and systemic measures.
 Other shops such as barbershops, hairdressers or pedicures are closed.
 Only basic goods such as food or medicine can be bought in shopping malls, other shops are closed.